amonjotsingh/amonjotsingh/README.md

 ## I'm a Learner!!

-- 🌱 I’m currently learning JAVA
+- 🌱 I’m currently learning Data Structres and Algorithms
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals : Secure a job as software engineer
 - ⚡ Fun fact: I love to draw and play cricket